Harman0s/Library-Management-System/README.md

 A reader, which is either a student or teacher can login in the system, search books, borrow, reserve, renew and return books.
 A librarian has the most functions since they can also add/delete both books or users.

 ***Notes***
-The format of student.txt input file is such:
+The format of student.txt input file is:
 "Role username password"
 0=student, 1=teacher, 2=librarian

-The format of book.txt
+The format of book.txt input file is:
-ISBN    Title  Author  Category
+"ISBN Title Author Category"

-The format of copy.txt
+The format of copy.txt input file is:
-ISBN ID
+"ISBN ID"